YiraSan/jsontwice.io/README.md

 runServer();

-// You can edit the configuration of your server inside the package jsontwice.io, in the "database" dir.
+// You can edit the configuration of your server inside the "database" dir.

 ```